fabianosalles/assembly-games/README.md

-# Small assembly written games for 8086 processor
+# Small assembly language written games for 8086 processor

 The source code use Intel syntax and must be assembled with FASM (Flat Assembler).